Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 # Demo State Transition Function

 This package shows how you can combine modules to build a custom state transition function.
-We provide several module implementations for you, and if you want additional functionality you can find a tutorial on writing custom moduleshere (TODO: Insert link!).
+We provide several module implementations for you, and if you want additional functionality you can find a tutorial on writing custom modules here (TODO: Insert link!).

 For purposes of this tutorial, the exact choices of modules don't matter at all - the steps to combine modules are identical no matter which ones you pick.